function61/holepunch-server/README.md

 Usage, server
 -------------

-Download suitable server binary for your architecture from the download link.
+Download suitable server binary for your architecture (Linux/amd64+arm, Windows/amd64 supported) from the download link.

 Generate server host key, then output it as base64: